 If you are not in good standing, contact the DBPR directly at 850-487-1395, click prompts 4, 5 & 1 to speak to somebody directly.
 Find out exactly what you need to do to get it back in good standing.

 2. Get your license back in good standing

-While the above DBPR website above is still up with your license information, check the date under the status/expires section.
+While the above DBPR website is still up with your license information, check the date under the status/expires section.
 If that date is within 12 months, you should only have to complete a 14hr CE course and pay the DBPR a small late fee.
-You can access a Free 14hr CE course here.
+You can access a Free 14hr CE course here on our website.

-If the status/expires date is 13-24 months after your expired date, then you would need to take a 28-hour reactivation course and pay the DBPR a small late fee.
+If it is currently 13-24 months after your expired date, then you would need to take a 28-hour reactivation course and pay the DBPR a small late fee.
 You can take the reactivation course here at Bob Hogue School at a low cost.

-Once you go past the 24 months from your status/expires date, your Florida real estate license will then go null and void and you would have to start from scratch to get it back.
+Once you go past the 24 months from your status/expires date (48 months for brokers), your Florida real estate license will then go null and void and you would have to start from scratch to get it back.
 Make sure you call the DBPR (info is above) that way you know exactly what you need to do to get your license back in good standing before taking any courses.

-3. Place your license with Park Place and pay nothing to the Realtor/MLS associations
+3. Activate your license with Park Place and pay nothing to the Realtor/MLS associations

 Once you get your real estate license back in good standing, we hope that you will place it with our company, Park Place Realty Network, the leading real estate referral & license holding company.
 We are meant for agents that have a real estate license and are not wanting to sell real estate full-time.
 It makes sense to keep your license with us for a lifetime.